Last updated: February 2, 2026

 • Simplify the Charts: The most important step is choosing a maximum of two non-correlated indicators (e.g., one trend filter and one oscillator) for confirmation.
 A clean chart supports clear, decisive thinking.

-• Understand the Logic: Traders must understand the underlying logic of their tools.
+• Understand the Logic: You must understand the underlying logic of their tools.
 When the trader understands why a level (like the 200 EMA) is reliable, they can use it intelligently and confidently instead of blindly following a line.

 6. How to install and download recommended indicators